ClementTsang/ClementTsang/README.md

 ### Hi there!

 Here's where I'm usually tackling a seemingly endless list of projects.
-Currently, I find myself mostly tackling Rust-based projects, though
+Currently, I find myself mostly tackling Rust-related projects, though
 I always enjoy trying out other languages/tech and exploring new stuff.

 ---